CatalogueOfLife/portal/README.md

 │   └── ...
-├── _site/ # Jekyll compiles the site to this folder ├── articles/ # RELEVANT FOR EDITORS - this is where all content but news stories go │   ├── about/ # RELEVANT FOR EDITORS - content under the menu item 'about' should be placed here │   │   ├── acknowledgements.md # the pages located here will show up under the url '/articles/about/filename' - unless the yml frontmatter defines another url using the permalink attribute
+├── _site/ # Jekyll compiles the site to this folder ├── articles/ # RELEVANT FOR EDITORS - this is where all content but news stories go │   ├── about/ content under the menu item 'about' should be placed here │   │   ├── acknowledgements.md # the pages located here will show up under the url '/articles/about/filename' - unless the yml frontmatter defines another url using the permalink attribute
 │   │   └── ...
 │   ├── data/